 Financial Ratios Comparison

-Below is a comparative analysis of the most recent revenue and financial ratios for Intel Corporation (INTC) and Advanced Micro Devices, Inc. (AMD).
+The following table presents a comparative analysis of key financial metrics between Intel Corporation (INTC) and Advanced Micro Devices, Inc. (AMD) based on the most recent available data.

 Interpretation of Financial Ratios